YotamNeeman/Portfolio/README.md

 - [Penalty Word Cup - SQL](SQL_Penalties_kicks.sql)

-  nalysis of FIFA World Cup penalty kicks using SQL.
+  Analysis of FIFA World Cup penalty kicks using SQL.
-Includes queries for goal success rates by team and foot, classification of shots (goal/miss, on/off target, elimination), and frequency analysis by direction and height.
+Includes queries for goal success rates by team and foot, classification of shots, and frequency analysis by zones.